 This fee can not be waived.
 It can be removed only if there

-was an administrative error, on the part of the Department of Labor, which cause
+was an administrative error, on the part of the Department of Labor, which caused

 the imposition of the fee.

-If you file the abovementioned returns using some form of
+If you file the abovementioned information using an

 timely if it is received according to the guidelines stated above and it can

 be successfully processed.
-If media is received on or before the due date
+If files are received on or before the due date

 and can not be successfully processed, the replacement file must be